-DYMATICA assesses state/non-stage domain types: hybrid warfare, counterterrorism, symmetric and asymmetric behaviors.
+DYMATICA assesses state/non-stage domain types: full spectrum warfare, counterterrorism, humanitarian crises, and asymmetric behaviors.

 Focus of DYMATICA